Kamal 2: Proxy Changes

 • Deploy-time rather than boot-time config, so we can change it without restarting

-It was clear that we to get this we’d need to build the proxy ourselves.
+It was clear that to achieve this, we’d need to build the proxy ourselves.

 kamal-proxy